EstherKamal/EstherKamal.github.io/README.md

       <div class="grid">
         <article class="card">
           <h3>Your Dedication</h3>
-          <p>You work 10 hours a day and still care enough to talk, which is truly admirable.</p>
+          <p>You work 10 hours a day and still care enough to talk and i appreciate it so much i appreciate your hard work too </p>
         </article>
         <article class="card">
           <h3>Your Kind Heart</h3>
-          <p>Your calm reply: "You’re not wasting my time" – unforgettable.</p>
+          <p> even if sometimes i argue you still wanna save the conversation </p>
         </article>
         <article class="card">
           <h3>Your Humor</h3>
-          <p>You make conversations light and fun even after a long day, and that’s rare.</p>
+          <p>You make conversations light and fun even after a long day and thats rare.</p>
         </article>
       </div>
     </section>